-When programming with the API, developers are often trying to mimic user input.
-In practice, the mechanism we have just discussed is not widely used by Administrators and end-users, so it isn’t easy to match a user’s behaviour by executing commands in that way.
-The default behaviour of most SSH clients is to log users directly into a shell, allowing them to execute command after command interactively, with the environment maintaining state between.
-And it’s this usage that most developers want to try to replicate with the API.
+When programming with the API developers are often trying to mimic user input and in practice, the mechanism we have just discussed is not widely used even by Administrations and end-users and so it's difficult to match the behavior of a user by executing commands in that way.
+The default behavior of most SSH clients is to log users directly into a shell allowing them to execute command after command, interactively, with the environment maintaining state between.
+And it's this usage that most developers want to try to replicate with the API.

 This presents the developer with a problem.
 We can use the ShellTask to start a shell, but how do we separate the output of each command executed?
 When do we know the shell is at the prompt so we can execute a command?